Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 Roles available include Grandstand Stewards, Paddock Marshals, Mobility Buggy Drivers and Event Ambassadors.

-Please register your interest, stating which event you would like to volunteer at.
+Please register your interest, stating which events you would like to volunteer at.
 Our team will then contact you nearer to the events.
 Please take into account that the rural location of the Goodwood Estate and lack of access by public transport means that having your own or reliable transport is essential.
 Due to the nature of our events, volunteers aged 16-17 will need to be accompanied by someone 18 years old +.

 My role at the chicane infield grandstand was perfect.
 The team there were great and flexible, and my request to be able to see the track action was fulfilled.
 Thanks for all you do.